Well House Design

 So how do you decide?

 Some people will tell you to hire a water diviner guy to walk around your property holding two sticks that will cross when water is detected in the ground underneath.
 I'm an engineer, so I tend to be rather skeptical about such things.
 But then again, I don't have a better way to suggest.
 Ground penetrating radar is expensive, and notoriously unreliable, so is not worth doing.
 The best advice I know of is to find out the flow rates that your various neighbors are getting and then position your well as close as possible to the neighbor's well that has the best flow.
 But by all means also hire a water diviner.
-They tend to be colorful characters, so it's worth it for the general entertainment factor.
+There are plenty of stories of water diviners successfully picking drill locations.

 Plot map is the biggest determiner